BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 his name Isaac: and I will establish my covenant with him for an everlasting covenant, and with his seed after him.

+17:20 And as for Ishmael, I have heard thee: Behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly;
+twelve princes shall he beget, and I will make him a great nation.

+17:21 But my covenant will I establish with Isaac, which Sarah shall bear unto thee at this set time in the next year.

+17:22 And he left off talking with him, and God went up from Abraham.

+17:23 And Abraham took Ishmael his son, and all that were born in his house, and all that were bought with his money, every male among the men of Abraham's house; and circumcised the flesh of their foreskin in the selfsame day, as God had said unto him.

+17:24 And Abraham was ninety years old and nine, when he was circumcised in the flesh of his foreskin.

+17:25 And Ishmael his son was thirteen years old, when he was circumcised in the flesh of his foreskin.

+17:26 In the selfsame day was Abraham circumcised, and Ishmael his son.

+17:27 And all the men of his house, born in the house, and bought with money of the stranger, were circumcised with him.

+18:1 And the LORD appeared unto him in the plains of Mamre: and he sat in the tent door in the heat of the day; 18:2 And he lift up his eyes and looked, and, lo, three men stood by him: and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground, 18:3 And said, My LORD, if now I have found favour in thy sight, pass not away, I pray thee, from thy servant: 18:4 Let a little water, I pray you, be fetched, and wash your feet, and rest yourselves under the tree: 18:5 And I will fetch a morsel of bread, and comfort ye your hearts; after that ye shall pass on: for therefore are ye come to your servant.
+And they said, So do, as thou hast said.

+18:6 And Abraham hastened into the tent unto Sarah, and said, Make ready quickly three measures of fine meal, knead it, and make cakes upon the hearth.

+18:7 And Abraham ran unto the herd, and fetcht a calf tender and good, and gave it unto a young man; and he hasted to dress it.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the